Ry Cooder

-Ryland Peter "Ry" Cooder (born March 15, 1947) is an American musician, songwriter, film score composer, record producer, and writer.
+Ryland Peter Cooder (born March 15, 1947) is an American musician, songwriter, film score composer, record producer, and writer.
 He is a multi-instrumentalist but is best known for his slide guitar work, his interest in traditional music, and his collaborations with traditional musicians from many countries.

 Cooder's solo work draws upon many genres.
-He has played with John Lee Hooker, Captain Beefheart, Taj Mahal, Gordon Lightfoot, Ali Farka Touré, Eric Clapton, The Rolling Stones, Van Morrison, Neil Young, Randy Newman, Linda Ronstadt, Vishwa Mohan Bhatt, David Lindley, The Chieftains, Warren Zevon, Manuel Galbán, The Doobie Brothers, and Carla Olson and The Textones (on record and film).
+He has played with John Lee Hooker, Captain Beefheart, Taj Mahal, Gordon Lightfoot, Ali Farka Touré, Eric Clapton, the Rolling Stones, Van Morrison, Neil Young, Randy Newman, Linda Ronstadt, Vishwa Mohan Bhatt, David Lindley, the Chieftains, Warren Zevon, Manuel Galbán, the Doobie Brothers, Little Feat, and Carla Olson and the Textones (on record and film).
 He formed the band Little Village, and produced the album Buena Vista Social Club (1997), which became a worldwide hit; Wim Wenders directed the documentary film of the same name (1999), which was nominated for an Academy Award in 2000.

 Cooder was ranked at No. 8 on Rolling Stone magazine's 2003 list of "The 100 Greatest Guitarists of All Time", while a 2010 list by Gibson Guitar Corporation placed him at No. 32.
 In 2011, he published a collection of short stories called Los Angeles Stories.

 Early life

-Ryland Peter Cooder was born in Los Angeles on March 15, 1947, the son of Emma Casaroli and Bill Cooder.
-His mother was of Italian descent.
-He grew up in Santa Monica, California, and graduated from Santa Monica High School in 1964.
-During the 1960s, he briefly attended Reed College in Portland, Oregon.
+Ryland Peter Cooder was born in Los Angeles, California, on March 15, 1947, the son of Emma (née Casaroli) and Bill Cooder.
+His mother's family emigrated from Parma, Italy.

+He was raised in Santa Monica, California, and graduated from Santa Monica High School in 1964.
+During the 1960s he briefly attended Reed College in Portland, Oregon.
 He began playing the guitar when he was three years old.

-At the age of four, he accidentally stuck a knife in his left eye and has sported a glass eye ever since.
+At the age of four, he accidentally stuck a knife in his left eye; he has sported a glass eye ever since.

 Career

 1960s

 Cooder performed as part of a pickup trio with Bill Monroe and Doc Watson, in which he played banjo.
-The trio was not a success; reflecting his early exposure to the instrument, Cooder has applied banjo tunings and the three-finger roll to guitar.
+The trio was not successful, but reflecting his early exposure to the instrument, Cooder subsequently applied banjo tunings and the three finger roll to guitar.